 So you’ve heard a lot about Husqvarna.
-After All… they have been around for over 300 years!
+After all, they have been around for a very long time!

 But which ones are the best?

 Well, in this post, I’ll be revealing the best Husqvarna chainsaws of all time.

 |Beginner friendly||Husqvarna 445EII||

 - 24 inch bar

 If you’re felling and cutting firewood, this is the chainsaw for you.
 If you’re dealing with difficult tasks such as hardwood like oak and pine trees, you need a long bar.
 20 inches and above is the best option.